Scott Radinsky: Early life

+Radinsky was born in Glendale, California, later lived in Simi Valley, California.
+His father is from West Virginia, and his mother is from Boston.
+His mother is Jewish but Radinsky himself does not identify as Jewish.

-He graduated from Simi Valley High School, for whom he played baseball, in Simi Valley, in 1986.
-In his senior year in high school, he was 14-1 with an ERA of 0.72, and had 180 strikeouts in 100.1 innings.
+He graduated from Simi Valley High School, for whom he played baseball in 1986.
+In his senior year in high school, he was 14–1 with an ERA of 0.72, and had 180 strikeouts in 100.1 innings.

 Baseball career

 Radinsky was drafted by the Chicago White Sox at the age of 18 in the third round in 1986 out of Simi Valley High School.

 Minor leagues

 Radinsky pitched in the minor leagues from 1986–1989, and parts of later years.
-In 1989, he had 31 saves, a 1.75 ERA, and averaged 5.7 hits allowed and 12.1 strikeouts per 9 innings pitched as he was voted a Midwest League All Star.
+In 1989, he had 31 saves, a 1.75 ERA, and averaged 5.7 hits allowed and 12.1 strikeouts per nine innings pitched as he was voted a Midwest League All Star.